Affidavit in lieu of 202 (1) CrPC inquiry by Magistrate

-In cheque cases, when the accused resides beyond the territorial jurisdiction of the court, the inquiry to be conducted under Section 202(1) of the Code of Criminal Procedure (CrPC), shall be conducted on affidavit, on receipt of complaints under Section 138 of the Negotiable Instruments Act (NI Act) to arrive at sufficient grounds to proceed against the accused (See the Constitutional Bench judgement: In re: Expeditious Trial of Cases Under Section 138 NI Act).
+In cheque cases filed under Section 138 of the Negotiable Instruments Act (NI Act), when the accused resides beyond the territorial jurisdiction of the court, an inquiry is to be conducted by the Magistrate under Section 202(1) of the Code of Criminal Procedure (CrPC), to arrive at sufficient grounds to proceed against the accused and the Magistrate can dispense with the Section 202 (1) inquiry if the complainant files an affidavit in lieu of the inquiry, as per the Constitutional Bench judgement: In re: Expeditious Trial of Cases Under Section 138 NI Act).

-The 202(1) CrPC inquiry is mandatory on a private complain.
+The 202(1) CrPC inquiry is mandatory on a private complaint.
 As the complaint on a cheque dishonour case is treated as a private complaint, an affidavit in lieu of 201(1) inquiry is indispensable.

 The Section 202 (1) of the CrPC confers jurisdiction on the Magistrate to conduct an inquiry for the purpose of deciding whether sufficient grounds justifying the issue of process are made out.